 What An Unconditional Love Relationship Is Like Between Two True Selves

-DAVID TIAN: The next slide is called the magical kitchen metaphor, that you, your part in intimate relationships, and you might have heard this cliché dandied about, maybe even by highly-respected psychotherapists, or myself.
+DAVID TIAN: The next slide is called the magical kitchen metaphor, that you, your part in intimate relationships, and you might have heard this cliché bandied about, maybe even by highly-respected psychotherapists, or myself.
 The cliché of: You can’t really love another person until you love yourself.
 In fact, in the Legendary coaching group, we’ve done book analyses on a lot of the books I’ve been referencing here, including the shorts and sweezey [sp] book.
 And also, the book entitled Loving Yourself, books like that.

 Here’s the analogy for how our parts work in relationships.
 So, imagine that there is a mother, or let’s say a father, and you have these kids.
 And in the magical kitchen, you serve healthy, nutritious, delicious food to your kids.
-And they never have to pine away or crave any other foods because they’re getting delicious and nutritious foods, and whenever they are needed or at the right times that they should eat for their nutritional needs, they have the food there for them, you cook it for them and prepare for them really well.
+And they never have to pine away or crave any other foods because they’re getting delicious and nutritious foods, and whenever they are needed or at the right times that they should eat for their nutritional needs, they have the food met and there for them, you cook it for them and prepare for them really well.

 Now, that’s a healthy relationship.
 So, the analogy here is obviously, hopefully it’s obvious, the father and mother are the true selves of two individuals, and the kids are their various parts, including both protector and inner child part.
 So, you as the father are able to meet the needs of all of your parts.
 And when you meet in a relationship with another person who is doing the same thing, it’s this beautiful time of magical kitchen.
-Whenever the kids need food, they get it, and it’s healthy and nutritious, and now you can share in each other’s needs so that you, as a dad, are also feeding her kids your healthy, nutritious food, and she’s feeding your kids her healthy, nutritious food, and it’s all great.
+Whenever the kids need food, they get it, and it’s healthy and nutritious, and now you can share and meet in each other’s needs so that you, as a dad, are also feeding her kids your healthy, nutritious food, and she’s feeding your kids her healthy, nutritious food, and it’s all great.
 So, you’ve just doubled the fun and doubled the healthy, nutritious food, okay.

 So, what about in most cases?
 Maybe somewhere between, 80-90% of relationships… This is not a scientific number for me, but just – just from what I’ve seen, I would be surprised if it’s, uh, less than 80% of relationships these days.
-It’s more like this, where you as the dad are afraid that these kids who… There’s some kids who keep craving candy, or junk food, and you can’t meet that.
+It’s more like this, where you as the dad are afraid that these kids who… There are some kids who just keep craving candy, or junk food, and you can’t meet that.
 So, you end up… Because they’re disrupting all the other kids, you end up locking them up in the basement, so there’s some kids who are just in the basement, maybe rattling the door knob, trying to get out because they want to have, I don’t know, fried chicken, and donuts, and whatever, right?
 Some junk food and candy.

 And in the meantime, you’re trying to prepare food for those that aren’t craving that, but you’re not a very good cook either.
-So, you’re serving up this slop, because that’s all you know how to do right now, and you’re just afraid.
+So, you’re just serving up like this slop, because that’s all you know how to do right now, and you’re just afraid.
 Then comes knocking on the door a woman, who it seems like she has healthy nutritious food, but it turns out it’s junk food and candy.
 And as she’s bringing this out, saying, “Would you like some of this candy, kids?”
 You know, a part of you is saying, “We shouldn’t eat this candy because we’ve heard that it’s bad.”